-The case was transferred by the Ningbo City Intermediate People's Court to Beijing Intermediate Court for further proceeding.
+The case was transferred by the Ningbo Intermediate Court to Beijing Intermediate Court for further proceeding.
 On January 18, 2023, the Beijing Intermediate Court issued an order of nonsuit which dismissed the case.
-As of the date of this annual report, the plaintiffs have appealed such order and the Company is vigorously preparing to defend against such appeal.
+On February 17, 2023, the plaintiffs appealed such order to Beijing High People's Court and Beijing High People's Court later accepted such appeal.
+As of the date of this annual report, this case is still under trial at Beijing High People's Court.

 While the Company does not believe the allegations of the plaintiffs have any merit and intend to vigorously defend against these lawsuits, the Company is currently unable to evaluate the likelihood of favorable or unfavorable outcomes of such lawsuits.
 The amount of unfavorable outcomes, if any, cannot be reasonably estimated.
-In accordance with ASC Topic 450, no accrual of loss contingency was accrued as of December 31, 2022.
+In accordance with ASC Topic 450, no accrual of loss contingency was accrued as of December 31, 2023.